 Following a successful negotiation, a TS is created, identified within the non-AP STA by its TSID and direction, and identified within the HC by a combination of TSID, direction, and non-AP STA address.

-It is always the responsibility of the non-AP STA to initiate the creation of a TS regardless of its direction, except in the case where a TS is created by the AP in response to a higher layer protocol
+Delete the last paragraph in 11.4.1.

 11.4.4 TS setup